mosip/documentation/docs/Biometric-SDK-API-Specification.md

 {% endhint %}

 ## Implementation notes
 The segmented biometrics should be stored in the BIR objects with the correct BDBInfo and BIRInfo attributes.
 Each segment should specify its biometric type, sub type.
-The signature block has to be filled with the hash computed and signed by the SDK.
+The signature block has to be filled with the hash computed and signed by the SDK (sb and sbInfo in each BIR).

 # Converter

 ## Signature
-`BiometricRecord convertFormat(BiometricRecord sample, String sourceFormat, String targetFormat, Map<String, String> sourceParams, Map<String, String> targetParams)`
+`BiometricRecord convertFormat(BiometricRecord sample, String sourceFormat, String targetFormat, Map<String, String> sourceParams, Map<String, String> targetParams, List<BiometricType> modalitiesToConvert)`

 **Input Parameters**
 * sample - Biometric Record of a person containing a list of BIR objects.
-The BIR would containt the unsegmented biometric in FIR, IIR, or Face Image Record.
+The BIR would containt the unsegmented biometric in Finger, Iris, or Face Image Record.
 * sourceFormat - Specifies the input format.
 This could be JPEG, BMP, WSQ or other data formats based on the biometric type.
 * sourceParams - An optional additional list that specifies more information about the source data such as "dpi", "fps", etc.
 * targetFormat - Specifies the output format.
 This could be JPEG, BMP, WSQ or other data formats based on the biometric type.
 * targetParams - An optional additional list that specifies more information about the output data such as "dpi", "fps", etc.
+* modalitiesToConvert - List of biometric types to convert.
+If this is null or empty, all biometric types that the SDK supports should be converted.
+If present, the modalities specified alone should be converted and the others present in the sample can be ignored.

 **Output Parameters**
 * BiometricRecord with the biometric image data converted to the target format.